sruben1/Text-Terminal/README.md

 Its key features are:

 * Good handling of large files.
-* Nearly infinite Undo and Redo capability.
+* Nearly infinite undo and redo capability.
 * Real time word and line count statistics (fast and in realtime, even in very large files).
 * Automatic file backups before each file save.
 * Find and Find & Replace functions.